Help Center/ Elastic Cloud Server/ FAQs/ Remote Login/ Remote Logins/ How Can I Change a Remote Login Port?

 firewall-cmd --reload

 2. View the added port.
-The TCP connection of port 2020 will have been added.
+In the ports section, port 2020 for TCP connections should have been added.

 firewall-cmd --list-all